American contractor jailed in Cuba sues U.S., employer for $60 million

-UPDATE 2-Philippine minister stands by call to shut mines as review begins

-* Council to consider impact on jobs, economy (Adds quotes from member of review panel after meeting)

-MIAMI A U.S. contractor jailed in Cuba after being convicted of crimes against the state sued the U.S. government and the company that hired him for $60 million on Friday, blaming them for his imprisonment and not warning him about the risks he faced in the communist-run island.
+MIAMI A U.S. contractor jailed in Cuba after being convicted of crimes against the state sued the U.S. government and the company that hired him for $60 million (37.8 million pounds) on Friday, blaming them for his imprisonment and not warning him about the risks he faced in the communist-run island.

 Alan Gross, 63, has been jailed in Cuba since December 3, 2009, and is serving a 15-year sentence for providing Internet gear to Cubans under a U.S. program that Cuba views as subversive.